srivishnuk/pt-instances-management/README.md

 Acknowledgements
 ----------------

-This playbook was made as part of the [FORGE project](http://ict-forge.eu/).
+This API is being developed as part of the [FORGE project](http://ict-forge.eu/).